-- Has worked at the company for at least a year, though a traditional 401(k) plan may require two years of service to become fully vested.
-However, the employer must allow the employee to participate in elective deferral contributions after one year of employment.
+- Has worked at the company for at least a year, though a traditional 401(k) plan may require 2 years of service to become fully vested.
+However, the employer must allow the employee to participate in elective deferral contributions after 1 year of employment.

 Max Contributions for Roth IRA and 401(k)